 Alicia Benavidez Lewis

-Policy Advocate, Corbin & Kaiser
+Policy Advocate, Blue Coast Strategies/Corbin and Kaiser

 Some of Alicia’s most notable accomplishments include the landmark Fair Sentencing for Youth Act, which ended life without parole for juveniles, working to end the solitary confinement of minors, and being a key strategist in the campaign to end predatory lending in California.
 Other legislative accomplishments and experience includes: